|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A recent positive step which may slightly mitigate this problem is an expanded electricity intertie capacity between Ontario and Quebec.
 This intertie may allow part of the Ontario based wind generation to be balanced by Quebec based hydro electric generation.
 However, the projected cost of reliance on this intertie expansion is very high.
 It is less expensive to expand local nuclear generation.

 From both environmental and cost perspectives nuclear power, which has no GHG emissions and has minimal transmission costs, is far superior to natural gas balanced renewable generation.
 The major issues with nuclear power are conversion to FNR technology for improved natural uranium utilization and reduced spent fuel waste production and public education for political acceptance.
-In this respect Ontario Power Generation and its predecessor Ontario Hydro have been extremely foolish in public dealings with matters related to nuclear electricity generation financing and nuclear waste disposal.
+In this respect Ontario Power Generation and its predecessor Ontario Hydro were and continue to be extremely foolish in public dealings with matters related to nuclear electricity generation financing and nuclear waste disposal.

 The present world fossil fuel consumption is staggering.
 In 2014 over 37,000 TWh of electricity were generated by combustion of coal and over 30,000 TWh of electricity were generated by combustion of natural gas.
-Petroleum extraction was about 85 million barrels per day.
+Petroleum extraction is over 85 million barrels per day.

 Due to CO2 emissions fossil fuels should not be used for stationary prime energy production.
 The tangible cost of flood, storm and fire related property damage and reduced agricultural output in North America, reasonably attributable to combustion of fossil fuels, is already in excess of $100 billion per year and is growing.
 This tangible annual cost, which will continue far into the future, should be recovered via a fossil carbon emission tax.
 The so called cap and trade methodology has proven to be ineffective in every jurisdiction where it has been adopted and is really just an excuse for political inaction.